Cooling Tower Cleaning

 - The bubbling and foaming you will observe is a natural reaction of the RYDLYME dissolving the water-formed mineral deposits within the system.

 - Once the RYDLYME is in the tower system, allow it to circulate.
 Start charting your pH readings or performing calcium spot tests to measure the effectiveness of the RYDLYME solution during the cleaning (“Testing the Effectiveness” is available at our website or contact us directly for a copy).
 If the RYDLYME cleaning solution expends prior to the completion of the recommended circulation time, there is more scale in the system.
 It is recommended that you repeat steps 6-9 to complete the cleaning.

-Once the cleaning material has been cycled rom the tower system, turn your conductivity, pH meters or any other equipment back on.
+Once the cleaning material has been cycled from the tower system, turn your conductivity, pH meters, or any other equipment back on.
 Return the make-up water and bleed-off valves per the manufacturer’s recommendations.
 Lastly, resume normal system operation.

 For more detailed instructions, call Apex Engineering Products today for a free quote at 630-820-8888 or download our cooling tower brochure here!